GreenVic/HailQuad/readme.txt

-The Hailquad v1.0 is based on STM32H7 with two sets of sensors.
+The Hailquad v1.0 is a quadrotors based on STM32H7 with two sets of sensors.
+So far, the main framework has been completed including sensor drivers, attitude estimation, attitude control and remote control.